Best Online Craps Casinos

 The odds bet can be placed immediately after the Come Out Roll, once a Point Number has been established.
 You need to place your chips behind your initial bet before the next roll, and you win if the Point Number is rolled before a 7.

-Is live dealer craps rigged?
+Is Online Casino dealer craps rigged?